Pretty Boy (song)

-"Pretty Boy" is a song released by Cuban-American singer and songwriter Isabel LaRosa on August 16, 2024, through RCA Records and Slumbo Labs.
+"Pretty Boy" is a song released by American singer and songwriter Isabel LaRosa on August 16, 2024, through RCA Records and Slumbo Labs.
 It is the second single from her debut studio album, Raven.

 Background and lyrics

 Before the song's official release, a viral clip of circulated on social media and had over 24K creates on TikTok.
 The lyrics of the song describes LaRosa's desire to be possessive over the person she loves.
 Clash described the song as an electropop song where LaRosa pleads for a second chance with her lost lover.